AvanzaBank/astrix/README.md

 It's also possible to locate providers without using the service-registry, for instance using configuration.
 The service-registry itself is located using the configuration mechanism.

 If a service is discovered using the service-registry, then a lease-manager thread will run for the given service in the background.
-The lease-manager will periodically ask the service-registry for information about where a given service is located, and if the service has moved the lease-manager will rebind the to the new provider.
+The lease-manager will periodically ask the service-registry for information about where a given service is located, and if the service has moved the lease-manager will rebind to the new provider.

 ### Service Versioning
 A key goal of Astrix is to support independent release cycles of different microservices.
 To achieve that Astrix has built in support for data-format versioning which allows a service provider to serve clients that invokes the service using an old version of the client.
 Astrix uses a migration framework to upgrade incoming requests and downgrade outgoing responses to the version requested by the given client.